 Funding: The Goldfarb Center will offer four fellowships, each one for a maximum of $5,000.
 This amount is expected to cover travel, lodging, and related expenses.
 Any proposed honorarium for a Visiting Fellow should be based upon the program and should include possible collaboration with the host faculty member’s academic department or program or with other groups on campus.

-● a brief review of the fellow’s work (including his/her CV) and the connection to the Colby faculty member
+● a brief review of the fellow’s work (including his/her CV) and the connection to the Colby Faculty

 ● a brief description of the collaborative work to be undertaken during the fellow’s time at Colby

-● a brief description of the connection of that work to the mission of the Goldfarb Center
+● a brief plan for the connection of that work to the mission of the Goldfarb Center

 ● a brief plan for the contributions that the Fellow will make to the campus (i.e. planned program)